-Within any data centre, computer or server room, how it is laid out has a direct effect on its overall environmental performance.
-It can be easy, for convenience, departmental management or logistics (power, location, space, etc.) be “put it where you can”, but that is not always the best place for it - for the room, the kit itself or uptime.
+Within data centres, computer or server rooms, how they are laid out has a direct effect on its overall environmental performance.
+It can be easy, for convenience, departmental management or logistics (power, location, space, etc.) be “put it where you can”, but that is not always the best place for it - for the room, the kit itself, or uptime.

 With decades of experience in measuring environmental conditions in such controlled areas, Assurity Consulting considers room layouts in the context of the wider needs/performance.